saminakhaliq/invent-tories/README.md

 # invent-tories
-Simple Android Studio inventory app implementing ZXing barcode/QR code scanner and using a RESTful API service, loading information from a json file (from online) into a Room Database.
+Android Studio inventory app implementing ZXing barcode/QR code scanner and using a RESTful API service, loading information from a json file (from online) into a Room Database.

 Developed with partner, Bilha Ghedeon, for Mobile Device Application Principles course.